 I think this product is just a really cool idea.
 I am not so sure it’ll be useful to everyone, and some of you may not even be able to install it in your garage, but I think it’s definitely worth mentioning for those that can and would use it.

 The Strip is basically a short, Monster Lite upright that mounts to your wall to allow for extra accessories that you would not otherwise have the space for.
-You can attach almost any upright-accessory including the dip Matador, plate-storage horns, landmines, and so forth.
-This would be nice to have if you own the Rogue Echo GHD as well, as it gives you something to attach the footplate to.
+You can attach almost any of the upright accessories including the dip Matador, plate-storage horns, landmines, and so on.
+This would be nice to have if you own the Rogue Echo GHD as well, as it provides you something to attach the footplate to.

 Mounting requirements vary depending on what exactly you’re attaching it to.
 It’s intended for concrete or wood beams, not drywall or metal studs.
 I have both the Rogue Gun Rack and the Ring Rail, both of which attach so securely that they are one with the house, so I am positive that if installed correctly, the Strip will be just as secure.
 Pretty neat idea!

 The Rogue Strip is only $53, but you’ll need your own mounting hardware, and of course, some accessories to attach to it.

 Rogue 25 mm Olympic Training Bar

 Rogue introduced the 28 mm Oly Training Bar some time ago, and it’s a fairly popular bar for aspiring Olympic athletes who want to get under a true 28 mm bar without the expense of a true bearing bar.
 This 25 mm version is simply the women’s version of that bar.